open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-docker-tutorial.md

 # follow the log in action, press 'control+c' to exit the logs view
 docker compose -p planet logs -f
 ```
-If you success you will see this screenshot
+If you succeed you will see this screenshot

 ![screenshot show the sucessful docker](images/vi-docker.png)